- Developers

 The tests, interviews, and other parts of your process should mirror how candidates would actually work at your firm.
 (If that’s not a good advertisement, then maybe your firm needs a culture shift!)

-7. Make Sure You Actually Need to Hire Data Scientists for Full-time
+7. Make Sure You Need to Hire Data Scientists for Full-time

-It’s difficult to hire data scientists – that’s why I’m writing this article.
-So, you need to ask yourself: Do you really need one full-time or even a freelance data scientists would suffice?
+Hiring data scientists is easy- if you read this article.
+So, you need to ask yourself: Do you really need one full-time, or even a freelance data scientist would suffice?

-The data science skills shortage has lead to some great companies offering analytics services and data scientists for hire.
-They can build the systems you are looking for and help you maintain them, without you recruiting data scientists to your team at all.
+The data science skills shortage has led to some great companies offering analytics services and data scientists for hire.
+They can build the systems you are looking for and help you maintain them without you recruiting data scientists to your team at all.
 It could be worth checking out.

-These days, a qualified data scientists team can mean the difference between a company thriving, and a company fading into insignificance.
-Making the most of your data isn’t a choice anymore, it’s a necessity.
-Follow the above-mentioned tips to make sure the process of finding top data scientists isn’t too painful!
+These days, a qualified data scientists team can mean the difference between a company thriving and a company fading into insignificance.
+Making the most of your data isn’t a choice anymore.
+It’s a necessity.
+Follow the above-mentioned tips to ensure the process of finding top data scientists isn’t too painful!

 Looking for Software Development Partners?